melowntech/workshop/tutorials/geojson.rst

             // add your style here
         };

-        //make free layer
+        // make free layer
         var freeLayer = geodata.makeFreeLayer(style);

-        //add free layer to the map
+        // add free layer to the map
         map.addFreeLayer('geodatatest', freeLayer);

-        //add free layer to the list of free layers
+        // add free layer to the list of free layers
-        //which will be rendered on the map let view = map.getView();
+        // which will be rendered on the map let view = map.getView();
         view.freeLayers.geodatatest = {};
         map.setView(view);
     }

-Function on ``onHeightsProcessed()`` creates free layer out of GeoJSON data and adds our custom style to it.
-Now you have all data rendered, but it's still invisible because we need to first add some styles to newly created layers.
+The function ``onHeightsProcessed()`` creates a free layer out of the GeoJSON data and adds our custom style to it.
+Now you have all the data rendered, but it's still invisible because we need to first add some styles to the newly created layers.

 Basic styling
 ~~~~~~~~~~~~~